Overview

 Content

-• Change management, quality assurance, Six Sigma and the future of BPM.
+• Change management, quality assurance, Six Sigma and future trends in BPM

 Study resources